NeelShah18/emot/README.rst

     >>> emot.emoticons(text)
     >>> [{'value': ':-)', 'location': [12, 15]}]

-You can loop them as below.
-Their are two things in each dictonary 1) Value - emoji or emoticons and 2) location - starting and ending of the emoji and emoticons.
-Below is the example how you can loop it.
+You can loop them as shown below.
+There are two details in each dictonary (1) Value - Emoji or Emoticons and (2) Location - starting position and the ending position of the emoji and emoticons.
+Below is the example showing how you can loop it.

 .. code-block:: python